apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 cacheRetentionPolicy
 	The default retention policy for cache stats dsRetentionPolicy
-	The default retention policy for :term:`Delivery Service`\ stats dailySummaryRetentionPolicy
+	The default retention policy for :term:`Delivery Service` statistics dailySummaryRetentionPolicy
-	The retention policy to be used for the daily stats influxUrls
+	The retention policy to be used for the daily statistics influxUrls
 	An array of InfluxDB hosts for Traffic Stats to write stats to.